sofa-framework/doc/plugins/usual-plugins/image/imagetransformengine.md

 <!-- generate_doc -->
 # ImageTransformEngine

-Apply a transform to the data 'transform'
+Apply a transform to the data 'transform

 __Target__: image